 On my first night at my host home, Barbara prepared a plate of jollof rice and chicken for me, which would soon, and very easily, become my favourite Ghanaian dish.
 The next day, I began my placement at Koforidua Regional Hospital.

 During my first week, I worked in the surgical ward, the area of the hospital that dealt with patients before or after surgery.
 At first, I didn’t do much except get acquainted with the hospital and its staff, as well as observe and occasionally lend a hand in very minor things.
 However, as I expressed more interest and took greater initiative, I was able to build better connections with the doctors who truly mentored me and broke down all procedures for me to understand.

-I performed small tasks, such as drawing blood or taking blood pressure, building on the foundational skills necessary to work in the health field.
+I performed small tasks, such as taking blood pressure, building on the foundational skills necessary to work in the health field.
 The second and third weeks I assisted in the operating theatres, which just so happened to be my favourite ward as I aspire to one day become a surgeon.
 I couldn’t “scrub in” or anything of that nature, but I was allowed to witness every surgical procedure as closely as I wished.

 Surgeons described anatomy as we encountered it, while also explaining the reasoning behind every single move that was made.
 Due to the lack of modern medical technology, the hospital staff had to truly work hard and apply all foundations of knowledge to help patients, qualities I grew to truly admire and respect.
 The staff was very patient and always willing to teach something new to volunteers.